bpcvdhelm/Kubespray-4RPI4/README.md

   - This will install the elastic operator responsible for implementing Elasticsearch clusters and Kibana's.
   - Look on the kubernetes-dashboard and wait until everything is green again.
 - sh 05-elasticsearch.sh
   - This will install a 3 node Elasticsearch cluster.
-At the end there will be a file /home/ubuntu/kubespray/_elastic.pwd file on each Raspberry Pi containing the password for the elastic user.
+  - At the end there will be a file /home/ubuntu/kubespray/_elastic.pwd file on each Raspberry Pi containing the password for the elastic user.
 Fetch it, you need this for accessing Elasticsearch via Kibana.
+  - Look at the kubernetes-dashboard and again wait until everything is green.
 - sh 06-kibana.sh
   - Install a Kibana instance.
 - Check Kubernetes dashboard if Elasticsearch and Kibana are up and running.
 After that access Kibana on https://node1.local:30003.
 Again when google chrome complains, just type thisisunsafe.